 These electric systems differ by roughly 100g: the LiTRIC system weighs 1100g, while the E2 arrives at 1190g, which includes two AA batteries.
 And both systems are reduced in overall volume compared to electric predecessors.
 For example, with either system, a 30L pack has more usable space to stash the backcountry goods.

-Among WildSnow commenters and the social media scrum, potential avalanche airbag users dispel heavy units, the difficulty flying with non-electric systems, problems with field testing (the need to refill air canisters), and the high cost as deterrents to using the packs habitually.
+Among WildSnow commenters and the social media scrum, potential avalanche airbag users don’t like heavy units, the difficulty flying with non-electric systems, problems with field testing (the need to refill air canisters), and the high cost are deterrents to using the packs.
 And electric systems are the most expensive of the lot.